springfall2008/batpred/docs/faq.md

 to avoid or encourage charging or discharging in certain time periods - e.g. avoiding exporting in the time period saving sessions normally fall in, or to encourage discharging just before import rates fall overnight.

-## Predbat is causing warning messages about 'exceeding maximum size' in the Home Assistant Core log
+## Predbat is causing warning messages about 'exceed maximum size' in the Home Assistant Core log

-If you have a large **input_number.predbat_forecast_plan_hours** then you may see warning messages in the Home Assistant Core log about the size of the predbat.plan_html entity, the message will be "State attributes for predbat.plan_html exceed maximum size of 16384 bytes".
+If you have a large **input_number.predbat_forecast_plan_hours** then you may see warning messages in the Home Assistant Core log about the size of a number of Predbat entities, the message will be "State attributes for predbat._XXXX_ exceed maximum size of 16384 bytes".

-This is just a warning, the Predbat html plan entity isn't stored in the database anyway, but you can suppress the warning by adding the following to your `configuration.yaml` file:
+This is just a warning, the Predbat entity attributes aren't stored in the database anyway, but you can suppress the warning by adding the following to your `configuration.yaml` file:

 ```yaml
 # Filter out 'message too large' warnings from Predbat